pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

    make create-deferred-processing-cluster
    ```

-2. If you are not using authentication,
+1. If your Pachyderm cluster does not have access controls activated,
    create the branch-mover cron pipeline
-   using the `create-branch-mover-no-auth` makefile target.
+   using the `create-branch-mover-no-auth` Makefile target.

    ```
    make create-branch-mover-no-auth
    ```

-   If you have authentication activated,
+   If you have access controls activated,
    create the branch-mover cron pipeline
-   using the `create-branch-mover` makefile target.
+   using the `create-branch-mover` Makefile target.

    ```
    make create-branch-mover
    ```

-3. Watch pachctl jobs in another terminal window
+1. Watch `pachctl jobs` in another terminal window
-   using this command.
+   by using this command:

    ```
    watch -cn 2 pachctl list job --no-pager
    ```

+.NOTE:
-.NOTE On macOS, you may need to install `watch`,
+On macOS, you may need to install `watch`,
 which may be installed via [Homebrew](https://brew.sh/)
-using the command `brew install watch`
+using the command `brew install watch`.

-4. Every minute, you should see a job triggered on `branch-mover`.
+1. Every minute, you should see a job triggered on `branch-mover`.
+   The very first job will be immediately followed
+   by a job for `montage_dp`,
+   as existing files are moved to the `edges_dp@master` branch.
+   Subsequent ticks will trigger no jobs in `montage_dp`.

-5. Commit data to the `images_dp_1` repo.
+1. Commit data to the `images_dp_1` repo.

 ```
 pachctl put file images_dp_1@master:1VqcWw9.jpg -f http://imgur.com/1VqcWw9.jpg
 ```

-6. A job will be triggered on `edges_dp`,
+   A job will be triggered on `edges_dp`,
    but no jobs will be triggered on `montage_dp`
    until after `branch-mover` runs
    moving the `edges@dev` branch to `edges@master`.

-## Notes on using this in production
+## Using this example in production

-When used on production pipelines with authentication enabled,
+When you implement this example on production pipelines with access controls activated,
 you will have to periodically renew the token
 by either running the appropriate make target
 to update the pipeline with a new secret
 or manually updating the secret
 and deleting and recreating the pipeline.

+It is a best security practice in production
+to create a Pachyderm user
+with the [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) required to do this pipeline's tasks.

 This is a periodic maintenance task
 with security implications
 the automation of which should be reviewed
 by appropropriate engineering personnel.